goaop/documentation/articles/using_go_aop/pointcut_syntax/initialization.rst

 - ``[FULL_QUALIFIED_CLASS_NAME_FILTER]`` allows you to specify expression that will be used to match name of class which initialization ought to be intercepted.

+Have in mind that interceptions of class initialization can have noticeable impact on weaving performance since it requires scanning and analysing source code of every class which is within configured source/include directory.
+Therefore, this feature is disabled by default.
+You have to configure your aspect kernel to include this feature.
+For details see:
+:ref:`installation_configuration_references`.

 Static initialization
 ~~~~~~~~~~~~~~~~~~~~~